zgiannuzzi/HHA504_assignment_containers/README.md

 CMD ["python", "flask_app.py"]
 ```

-## Ran docker from GCP
+## 3. Ran docker from GCP

 1. Created Container app in GCP
 ![Image of Azure overview](https://github.com/zgiannuzzi/HHA504_assignment_containers/blob/main/dockerGCP1.png)

-2. Deployed and successfully ran dockerfile
+2. Deployed and successfully ran container app
--link for flask app GCP https://hha504flaskapp-227190841197.us-central1.run.app
+ - link for flask app GCP https://hha504flaskapp-227190841197.us-central1.run.app
 ![Image of Azure overview](https://github.com/zgiannuzzi/HHA504_assignment_containers/blob/main/dockerGCP2.png)
 ![Image of Azure overview](https://github.com/zgiannuzzi/HHA504_assignment_containers/blob/main/dockerGCP3.png)

-## Ran docker from Azure
+## 4. Ran docker from Azure
-1. Created container in Azure
+1. Created container app in Azure
 ![Image of Azure overview](https://github.com/zgiannuzzi/HHA504_assignment_containers/blob/main/dockerAzure1.png)

 2. Deployed and succesfully was able to get app to run through Azure
  - link for flask app in Azure https://hha504flaskapp.mangoforest-4a073be3.eastus.azurecontainerapps.io/
 ![Image of Azure overview](https://github.com/zgiannuzzi/HHA504_assignment_containers/blob/main/dockerAzure2.png)
 ![Image of Azure overview](https://github.com/zgiannuzzi/HHA504_assignment_containers/blob/main/dockerAzure3.png)

+## 5. General thoughts
+- Again GCP seems to be a little more user friendly
+- Ran into some trouble with the azure where I gave the wrong .io path and had to fix that issue
+- Both still were pretty straight forward to deploy
+- Can see the benefit of running from a docker file as it ensures everone is running the same version of the app.